 I still have quite a few conversations every week with sales managers or CEOs who are running their sales teams on paper.
 Just yesterday I was speaking with the manager of an inside sales team responsible for setting appointments for manufacturing reps.
 She was spending time every week printing lists to hand out to her team and then gathering the paper back to see who was contacted.
-She had heard about CRM and was interested in bringing the sales process into the computer age.
+She had heard about Sales CRM Software and was interested in bringing the sales process into the computer age.
 It became obvious from the questions she was asking that her view of CRM was limited to basically having the data in a digital format and available to her sales people, but with the process remaining essentially the same.
 She is far from alone in this view, as many CRM’s were built to just help a sales person better organize their client information.

 In some sales processes that is exactly what you are looking for.
 You just want to have data in a central place and make it easier for sales people to look it up and store it.
 But many of the companies we speak with are using the telephone to reach out to large numbers of prospective or existing clients.
 Success depends on driving this activity while maintaining quality, and they are considering CRM to help with this.
 Surprisingly though, when they choose their CRM they simply replicate the same problems that they have with paper.
 Sure the information is now more readily available, but it gives management no extra ability to truly drive and affect the behaviour of their sales people.